kenshin579/stock.advenoh.pe.kr/DEPLOYMENT.md

 ```
 This command:
 1. Builds only the React frontend using Vite → `dist/public/`
+2. Copies the built files to `dist/` for deployment compatibility

 ### Static Deployment Limitations
 - **API endpoints** will not work (no server-side functionality)